FAITH EVANGELICAL LUTHERAN CHURCH

 To sign up for a particular Sunday either sign up on the chart on the Foyer bulletin board or call Janet in the church office (215) 368-0240.

-The children will leave worship service after the Pastor-led children’s sermon and return to worship service before the rite of Holy Communion.
+The children will leave worship service after the Pastor-led children’s sermon with one of our teachers, Nancy Gansner, Anna Friedrich, Gail Achilles or Kate Waldman and return to worship service before the rite of Holy Communion.

 We are looking forward in sharing Jesus’ love and word with your Child(ren).